Oregon Skyline Trail Santiam Section, 1931

 1931 illustration..location? maybe Mt.
 Jefferson

-Observant readers will note several major geographical differences in this 1931 Map:
+Observant readers will note several major geographical differences in the 1931 Map shown at top of page:

 In the 1931 map, The Mt.
 Jefferson Wilderness area doesn't yet exist, and its predecessor is much smaller, and doesn't even encompass one of the gems of this region, Three-Fingered Jack, which is one of the prominent peaks marking the Cascade skyline, and at 7,800 Ft, a peak that was a common climber's goal for more skilled climbers even before WW II. (first ascent via the South Ridge in 1923)........* Map compliments of contributor and hiker Mike Kinyon.